pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-31-nora-out-of-gas.md

 {{< two-images src1="IMG_7624.jpg" alt1="Contemplating life and death" src2="IMG_7625_1.jpg" alt2="Fladdertje's little grave" >}}

 I read up on the ruins.
-Nora was a Phoenician, then Carthagian, then Roman city.
+Nora was a Phoenician, then Carthaginian, then Roman city.
 Very rich and powerful in its day.
 Today it's the most important archeological site in Sardinia.
 I also read that tourists are hurriedly herded around by ignorant guides, possibly with cattle prods.

 Lucky for us, that's only the case in high season.
 We were left to our own devices after we payed the entrance fee.
 We could explore the place at our leisure.